 One of the major challenges currently plaguing hospital organizations, along with their staff, is the ability to access the right data at the right time while also securing quality face-time with patients.
 Finding comprehensive information on a patient’s condition can be imprecise and incomplete.
 Overburdened providers are tasked with pulling data from multiple disparate systems and file types.
 These tasks are incredibly time-consuming, and take away critical time that can otherwise be utilized working directly with patients.

-To enhance quality and safety in this new era of compressed care, health systems are moving away from episodic patient vital signs monitoring to integrated surveillance.
+To enhance quality and safety in this new era of compressed care, health systems are moving away from episodic patient monitoring to integrated surveillance.
 The use of modern technologies is needed to upgrade and connect legacy and outdated devices.
 With these innovations, human error has the potential to be reduced with quality and contextualized reporting.

 Integrated surveillance in non-critical patient care focuses on three major areas: